 Boxer argued the economic downturn was due to eight years of mismanagement, referring to the Bush administration, and said the American Recovery and Reinvestment Act approved last year provided the largest tax cut in the country's history and has helped stop the economic slide.

 However, Carly Fiorina, the former chief executive officer of Hewlett-Packard who is challenging the three-term senator for her seat in November, has said Boxer is taking the state toward economic stagnation and has contributed to higher taxes, increased debt and a larger deficit.

-Fiorina argued that to create jobs the focus needs to be on supporting small businesses and entrepreneurs, and that the state and country should stop creating new regulations such as health care mandates
+Fiorina argued that to create jobs the focus needs to be on supporting small businesses and entrepreneurs, and that the state and country should stop creating new regulations such as health care mandates and higher energy costs.

 In an e-mail, Andrea Saul, a press secretary for Fiorina's campaign, said, "While Barbara Boxer parades around California talking about jobs, voters take heed, as this is the same failed senator who promised the $862 billion taxpayer funded stimulus would create 400,000 jobs, yet California has seen over 400,000 jobs lost since its passage.
 Barbara Boxer has done nothing to create jobs in California, but rather, has spent nearly three decades supporting job-killing policies, including over a trillion dollars in tax hikes, and increasing our national debt to unprecedented levels."